forestgrape/coronavirus/index.md

 ## Introduction to Viruses

-< <span id='form-of-life'> A form of life in a given environment is a thing that can itself in this enviroment, is able to memorize patterns pass this memories to its progeny.
+> <span id='form-of-life'> A *form of life* in a given environment is a thing that can reproduce itself in this enviroment, is able to memorize patterns of behaviour and pass this memories to its progeny.

-> <span id='virus'> A _virus_ is a form of life, that can't produce the complete machinery for its replication process i.e. natural viruses can't produce all proteins needed for the replication process. [in work]</span>
+> <span id='virus'> A *virus* is a form of life, that can't produce the complete machinery for its replication process i.e. natural viruses can't produce all proteins needed for the replication process. [in work]</span>

 So viruses need to use other forms of life to have a complete metabolism.
 Nearly all forms of life on today's earth are cell based.

-> <span id='infected-cell'> A cell is called _infected_ by a virus if it contains genetic material of the virus which influences the cell's metabolism.
+> <span id='infected-cell'> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism.
 These can mean that the virus is replicating inside the cell.
 But a cell is also called infected if only some viral genes are translated. </span>

 Most cells don't live forever. <!--In the prevalent mulitcellular organisms on average only two halves cell survive.--> Viruses infected cells often die even faster.
 So viruses need to jump to other cells.
 To achieve this, many viruses, including coronaviruses, have a 2 phase [life cycle](#life-cycle).
 * Virus phase: Using a cells metabolism to produce proteins and ultimately progeny.